-For the vertical diffusion terms, a forward time differencing scheme can be used, but usually the numerical stability condition implies a strong constraint on the time step.
-Two solutions are available in NEMO to overcome the stability constraint : (a) a forward time differencing scheme using a time splitting technique (ln_zdfexp =.true.) or (b) a backward (or implicit) time differencing scheme by ln_zdfexp =.false.).
-In (a), the master time step Δt is cut into N fractional time steps so that the stability criterion is reduced by a factor of N. The computation is done as follows :
+For the vertical diffusion terms, a forward time differencing scheme can be used, but usually the numerical stability condition imposes a strong constraint on the time step.
+Two solutions are available in NEMO to overcome the stability constraint : (a) a forward time differencing scheme using a time splitting technique (ln_zdfexp = true) or (b) a backward (or implicit) time differencing scheme (ln_zdfexp = false).
+In (a), the master time step Δt is cut into N fractional time steps so that the stability criterion is reduced by a factor of N. The computation is performed as follows :